 Is ChatGPT safe from hackers?

 Just like any other system, ChatGPT isn’t completely safe from cyberthreats.
-While OpenAI has implemented several layers of security to help protect ChatGPT from hacking attempts, it is still very important to maintain good digital hygiene and adhere to the best security practices.
+While OpenAI has implemented several layers of security to help protect ChatGPT from hacking attempts, it is still very important to maintain good digital hygiene and adhere to best security practices.